BelT26/tie-ups-uk/README.md

 ### Form
-![Image of sign up form](https://github.com/BelT26/tie-ups-uk/blob/master/assets/images/form.PNG) The form allows the user to subscribe for special offers on the product.
+![Image of sign up form](https://github.com/BelT26/tie-ups-uk/blob/master/assets/images/form.PNG) The form would eventually allow the user to subscribe for special offers on the product.
 The form contains a text area that allows the user to include any queries or requests.

 ### Map and Contact Details